cloudwalker2020/HurricaneVR-Docs/docfx_project/manual/scenesetup.md

-# Scene Setup

-## HVRGlobal
+# HVRGlobal

 This prefab is used to hold framework required components and should be placed into a master scene in your game.
-It is advised to make a variant of this prefab so that you can override the fields of it's components to make updating the asset in the future painless.
+It is advised to make a variant of this prefab so that you can override the fields of it's components so that updating the asset in the future painless.

+Location: Hurricane/Framework/Prefabs

 ## [HVRInputManager](xref:HurricaneVR.Framework.ControllerInput.HVRInputManager)